mlswg/mls-protocol/draft-ietf-mls-protocol.md

 node removed whose child on the copath of L has an empty resolution (keeping in mind that any unmerged leaves of the copath child count toward its resolution).
-The removed nodes do not need their own key pairs because encrypting to the nodes key pair would be equivalent to encrypting to its non-copath child.
+The removed nodes do not need their own key pairs because encrypting to the node's key pair would be equivalent to encrypting to its non-copath child.

 For example, consider the following tree (where blank nodes are indicated with `_`, but also assigned a label for reference):